 - " We may make other changes once the year has started that affect drugs you are taking.
-For instance, we might add a generic drug that is not new to the market to replace a brand name drug or change the cost-sharing tier or add new restrictions to the brand name drug or both.
-We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare.
-We must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - " After you receive notice of the change, you should be working with your prescriber to switch to a different drug that we cover. - " Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
-For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints).
+For example, we might add a generic drug that is not new to the market to replace a brand name drug on the Drug List or add new restrictions to the brand name drug or both.
+We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - " For these changes, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - " After you receive notice of the change, you should work with your prescriber to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. - " You or your prescriber can ask us to make an exception and continue to cover the drug for you.
+For information on how to ask for an exception, see Chapter 9.

-Changes to drugs on the Drug List that will not affect people currently taking the drug:
+Changes to the Drug List that do not affect you during this plan year

-For changes to the Drug List that are not described above, if you are currently taking the drug the following types of changes will not affect you until January 1 of the next year if you stay in the plan:
+We may make certain changes to the Drug List that are not described above.
+In these cases, the change will not apply to you if you are taking the drug when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.